Overcoming the dreaded book slump is easy with these rad reads.

 Project Hail Mary by Andy Weir

-You might just miss your stop if you read this on the train.
 Project Hail Mary is the latest offering from the author of The Martian and it is seriously hard to put down.
 Full of plot twists and turns, the story starts in space with Ryland Grace, the sole survivor on a last-chance mission, except he doesn’t know that yet.
 He can’t even remember his own name.
-Andy Weir has ingenious ways of explaining complex scientific issues in easy-to-understand ways.
+Andy Weir has ingenious ways of explaining complex scientific issues in easy-to-understand terms.
 In the words of astronaut Tim Peake, 'Brilliantly funny and enjoyable.
 One of the most plausible science fiction books I've ever read'.
 Do yourself a favour and read this one before the upcoming movie starring Ryan Gosling hits the big screen.

 The Mad Women’s Ball by Victoria Mas